 Build Quality / Workmanship / Reliability

-The Yamaha FG410-12A is a well made D sized instrument, showing no adverse signs of ageing, even after the better part of years .
+The Yamaha FG-410-12A is a well made D sized instrument, showing no adverse signs of ageing, even after the better part of years .
 Given that this is a 12 string with additional tension on the neck and braces, it is good to note there is no neck twisting or unwanted bulges in the body.

 The workmanship and attention to detail is excellent for a small run, but still mass produced instrument.

 A mod I would recommend (and have implemented) is a piezo pickup / EQ / tuner, preferably with a 5 channel EQ and a low impedance output option.
-The 5 channel EQ is very useful on a 12 string (much more practical than a 4 channel version).
-The low impedance output lets you dump it into any available balanced mic input if required.
+The 5 channel EQ is very useful on a 12 string (much more practical than a 4 channel EQ version).
+An additional low impedance output lets you dump it into any available balanced mic input, if required.

-Strings for the FG410-12A
+Strings for the FG-410-12A

 My general personal preference for guitars that are played regularly, are the light gauge D'Addario EJ41 Phosphor Bronze series strings.
 Nice and bright but can also deliver a rich tone.
 They do oxidise fairly quickly, but I'm prepared to put up with some dark smudges on my finger tips to get the sound that I want.